HTTP-RPC/Kilo/README.md

 * _`org.httprpc`_
     * `WebService` - abstract base class for HTTP-RPC services
-    * `RPC` - annotation that specifies a "remote procedure call", or service method
+    * `RPC` - annotation that specifies a "remote procedure call", or web service method
     * `RequestDispatcherServlet` - servlet that dispatches requests to service instances
     * `Encoder ` - interface representing a content encoder
     * `JSONEncoder` - class that encodes a JSON response